Heinrich Böll: Influences

-Böll was deeply rooted in his hometown of Cologne, with its strong Roman Catholicism and its rather rough and drastic sense of humour.
-In the immediate post-war period, he was preoccupied with memories of the War and the effect it had—materially and psychologically—on the lives of ordinary people.
-He made them the heroes in his writing.
-His Catholicism was important to his work in ways that can be compared to writers such as Graham Greene and Georges Bernanos though, as noted earlier, his perspective was a critical and challenging one towards Catholicism rather than a merely passive one.
+Böll was deeply rooted in his hometown of Cologne, with its strong Roman Catholicism and rather rough and drastic sense of humour.
+In the immediate postwar period, he was preoccupied with memories of the war and its effect—materially and psychologically—on ordinary people's lives.
+They are the heroes of his writing.
+His Catholicism was important to his work in ways that can be compared to writers such as Graham Greene and Georges Bernanos, though, as noted earlier, his perspective on Catholicism was critical and challenging, not passive.

-He was deeply affected by the Nazi takeover of Cologne, as they essentially exiled him in his own town.
-Additionally, the destruction of Cologne as a result of the Allied bombing during World War II scarred him for life; he described the aftermath of the bombing in The Silent Angel.
-Architecturally, the newly-rebuilt Cologne, prosperous once more, left him indifferent.
-(Böll seems to have been an admirer of William Morris – he let it be known that he would have preferred Cologne Cathedral to have been left unfinished, with the 14th-century wooden crane at the top, as it had stood in 1848).
-Throughout his life, he remained in close contact with the citizens of Cologne, rich and poor.
-When he was in hospital, the nurses often complained about the "low-life" people who came to see their friend Heinrich Böll.
+Böll was deeply affected by the Nazi takeover of Cologne, as the Nazis essentially exiled him in his own town.
+Additionally, Cologne's destruction in the Allied bombing during World War II scarred him for life; he described the bombing's aftermath in The Silent Angel.
+Architecturally, the rebuilt Cologne, prosperous once more, left him indifferent.
+(Böll seems to have been an admirer of William Morris; he let it be known that he would have preferred that Cologne Cathedral be left unfinished, with the 14th-century wooden crane at the top, as it had stood in 1848).
+Throughout his life, he remained in close contact with Cologne's citizens, rich and poor.
+When he was in hospital, the nurses often complained about the "low-life" people who came to see their friend Böll.

 Böll had a great fondness for Ireland, holidaying with his wife at their second home there, on the west coast.
-Given this connection, it is tempting to see resonances between Böll's work – specifically, his surreal play A Mouthful of Earth – and that of his esoteric contemporary Samuel Beckett.
-Böll's concern about damage to the environment, so evident from his play, was a driving force behind the establishment of the Heinrich Böll Foundation.

-Böll's villains are the figures of authority in government, business, the mainstream media, and in the Church, whom he castigates, sometimes humorously, sometimes acidly, for what he perceived as their conformism, lack of courage, self-satisfied attitude and abuse of power.

-The newspapers in his books have no qualms with lying about the characters or destroying their lives, much like what Böll himself experienced when he was accused of harboring and defending anarchists.
+Their home in Ireland later became an artist's retreat.